Learn Tagalog: Exploring the Soul of Destiny with "Tadhana" by Up Dharma Down

 5. Home as a Person.
 The concept of Tahanan (Home) is reimagined as a state of being with someone destined for you.
 This is a deeply Filipino idea: home is not a place, it is a presence.

-Top 20 Key Phrases from the Song
+Top 20 Key Phrases from the World of Tadhana

 | # | Tagalog | English | The Value |